Opinion | Republicans say Biden is ‘weak’ on Ukraine. What would they do differently?

 And however this crisis ends, they will insist that everything would have worked out far better if only Biden were stronger.
 Whatever that means.

 To be clear, everyone has the right to criticize the president; having politics end at the water’s edge brings its own problems.
-Nor is there anything wrong with intra-party differences.
+Nor is there anything wrong with intraparty differences.
 But rather than a lively debate over alternative courses of action, what we’re seeing now from the GOP is mostly juvenile name-calling.

 Not that we had much reason to expect anything different.